gildas-lormeau/zip.js/README.md

 await zipWriter.add("hello.txt", { readable: helloWorldReadable });
 await zipWriter.close();

-// Retrieves the Blob object containing the zip file. const zipBlob = await promiseZipBlob;
+// Retrieves the Blob object containing the zip content. const zipBlob = await promiseZipBlob;

 // ----
 // Read the zip file
 // ----

-// Creates a TransformStream object where the content of the first entry will be written. const dataStream = new TransformStream();
+// Creates a TransformStream object where the content of the first entry in the zip will be written. const dataStream = new TransformStream();
 // Creates a Promise object resolved to the first entry content returned as text. const promiseTextData = new Response(dataStream.readable).text();